Updated for 2020.

 5. Check out the Latest Exhibit

 Reiman Gardens continually features fun exhibits that both kids and parents will enjoy checking out.
 “Wild and Whimsical” is Reiman Gardens’ 2020 theme.
 At the start of this year, Reiman Gardens hosts “Magical Fairy Woodland” in the Hughes Conservatory.
 “Nature Connects: Art with LEGO® Bricks” runs from May 16 – July 5, 2020 and “Ribbit the Exhibit” July 8 – October 4, 2020.

 6. Take in a Story

 Reiman Gardens hosts children’s story time throughout the year.
 Currently, Kids’ Story Time, takes place every other Tuesday at 10:00 am.
 Each session features a theme with two or three books read aloud followed by a related craft or activity.
 The books, crafts and activities are intended for children ages two to seven years old.
 FREE with admission, registration is recommended.

 7. Give Your Kids the Camera

-Hand your over camera over to the kids.
+Hand your camera over to the kids.
 Reiman Gardens is a great place for kids to learn and practice photography skills.
 There is beauty in every direction, so they’re likely to bring home some fun photos, no matter what.

 1407 University Boulevard